platformatic/platformatic/docs/reference/cli.md

 * `-n, --name <name>` - Name of the client.
 * `-f, --folder <name>` - Name of the plugin folder, defaults to --name value.
 * `-t, --typescript` - Generate the client plugin in TypeScript.
+* `--frontend` - Generated a browser-compatible client that uses `fetch`
 * `--full-response` - Client will return full response object rather than just the body.
 * `--full-request` - Client will be called with all parameters wrapped in `body`, `headers` and `query` properties.
+Ignored if `--frontend`
 * `--full` - Enables both `--full-request` and `--full-response` overriding them.
-* `--optional-headers <headers>` - Comma separated string of headers that will be marked as optional in the type file
+* `--optional-headers <headers>` - Comma separated string of headers that will be marked as optional in the type file.
+Ignored if `--frontend`
 * `--validate-response` - If set, will validate the response body against the schema.
+Ignored if `--frontend`
+* `--language js|ts` - Generate a Javascript or Typescript frontend client.
+Only works if `--frontend`